ham-radio-software/D-Rats/README.md

 Anti-x 22 Can not run the older D-rats on Python 2, so only the Python 3 packages can be installed.

-aspell aspell-en bandit(future) gedit python3 pylint pylint3 glade
+aspell aspell-en aspell-it bandit(future) codespell gedit glade libxml2-utils pylint pylint3 python3 python3-feedparser python3-flask python3-geopy
-python3-gi python3-serial python3-lxml python3-simplejson
-python3-feedparser python3-flask python3-gevent python3-greenlet
+python3-gevent python3-gi python3-gi-cairo python3-greenlet python3-ipykernel
-python3-ipykernel python3-gi-cairo python3-geopy python3-pil
+python3-lxml python3-pil python3-pip python3-serial python3-simplejson
-python3-pip shellcheck codespell libxml2-utils aspell-it yamllint
+python3-sphinx python3_venv shellcheck yamllint

-For msys2, the script msys2_packages.sh will hopefully install all the needed packages.
-The "dev" parameter is passed to install extra images needed for development, or installing directly from a git archive.

-If the script is updating certain packages, it may need to have the msys2 windows shutdown after running, and then need to be re-run to complete the install.

-Repeat running the script until it no longer requests a msys2 restart.
-Normally an msys2 restart or install should not require a reboot of Microsoft Windows.

 Other Python interpreters should be similar.
 If the Python distribution does not supply all of the packages, then PIP can be used to supply the missing